flightaware/mongotcl/README.md

 * $mongo insert $namespace $bson

+Insert the specified bson object in the database with the specified namespace.

 * $mongo update $namespace $condBson $opBson ?updateType?

+Update the specified bson object.  condBson is the update query in bson.  opBson is the bson update data.
+The update type can be ''basic'', ''multi'', ''upsert''.  ''basic'' is used if update type isn't specified.

 * $mongo insert_batch $namespace $bsonObjectList

 There's a compile warning on this.
 It's probably coredump.

+* $mongo remove $namespace $bson

+Removes a document from a MongoDB server.  bson is the bson query.

 * $mongo cursor